Preliminary Economic Assessment

 Measured and Indicated Mineral Resources, as currently delineated, total 8.0 million tonnes averaging 1.29% lithium oxide and 39% feldspar.
 Inferred Mineral Resources contribute an additional 1.63 million tonnes at 1.42% lithium oxide and 39% feldspar to a maximum vertical depth of 260 metres.
 The deposit is open to depth and along strike.

-The PEA development concept includes an open pit mine, transitioning to underground mining in later years, with milling onsite to produce a lithium mineral concentrate and by-product feldspar.
+The PEA development concept includes an open pit mine, with milling onsite to produce a lithium mineral concentrate and by-product feldspar.
 The lithium mineral concentrate would then be processed in a hydrometallurgical plant (presently contemplated for Kenora) to produce lithium hydroxide for the battery industry or sold directly into the ceramics industry.

 Note the PEA is preliminary, includes inferred mineral resources considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 There is no certainty that the preliminary economic assessment will be realized.